 Camping in the Costa Brava

-Figueres Best known for the Dalí Theatre-Museum, Figueres also has a toy museum.
-The vast 18th century fort above the town – the Castell de Sant Ferran – is the largest building in Catalonia.
+Figueres - Best known for the Dalí Theatre-Museum, Figueres also has a toy museum.
+The vast 18th century fort above the town – the Castell de Sant Ferran – is additionally the largest building in Catalonia.

-Tamariu A charming fishing village named for the local tamarisk trees.
+Tamariu - A charming fishing village named for the local tamarisk trees.
 Enjoy a stroll along the sandy beach and a dip in the clear waters of the bay before settling down for lunch in one of the charming restaurants that line the promenade.

 Known as the wild coast, the Costa Brava region in Catalonia stretches from Blanes to the French Border.
 It’s a beautiful area, combining fantastic scenery and charming villages with some of Spain’s best beaches.

 Before booking your holiday to the Costa Brava, it’s worth knowing that the sunny region is split into four main areas.

 Alt Empordá is the most northerly and it’s known for its areas of outstanding natural beauty and scattering of sleepy coastal towns.
 It’s also where you’ll find the city of Figures that’s home to the immensely popular Dalí Theatre-Museum.